learn-javascript-courses/student-projects/README.md

 * Support ESLint
 * Realtime collaboration support (you'll need to use transactional state, merge on the server & rebase in the clients)
 * Integrate with video chat service (e.g., [Zoom.us](https://zoom.us/))
+* File editing tabs
+* Integrate terminal to access unix tools & git operations -- (you could run the environment in docker containers)

 ## OSS Jobs